 A while ago, I was hired to do a design project, along with several other artists and designers, so that the client would have a variety of styles in their promo campaign.
-The project was fairly simple, and we were each required to supply a file ready for print.
+The project was fairly simple but it involved die cutting, and we were each required to supply a file ready for print.
 (I should mention that the deadline was insanely short.)

 No exact specifications were given from the printer in advance, so each of us did the project the way we thought was best.
-I used a 3 millimeter bleed because that’s the setting I usually use for print projects. (“Bleed” is the additional space alongside the borders of the artwork.
+I used a 3 millimeter bleed because that’s the setting I usually use. (“Bleed” is the additional space alongside the borders of the artwork.
 Its purpose is to make sure that if the paper is not cut precisely along the borders, you don’t get the ugly white edges.)

 If you’re a graphic designer, you’re probably cringing.
 If you’re not a designer, you may not know what the fuss is about, and that’s exactly why I’m writing this post.

 I consider myself both an artist and a graphic designer.
 I value and respect both creative paths, and I’m not in any way implying that one is better than the other.
 I’m able to see the similarities and differences between the two, because I’ve been on both sides.

 The issue that came up in this project is that the majority of artists hired were not graphic designers.
 Maybe they did some graphic design on the side (just enough to know their way around the software), but they didn’t have experience with sending things to print.

 The client was forced to go back and forth between the artists and the printer a dozen times before they got what they needed.
 It was frustrating for everyone involved.
 This problem would’ve been easily avoided if the right people were hired for the job, ie. actual graphic designers.